echobom/UERANSIM-wiki/Development-Guideline:-Coding-Style.md

-This UERANSIM specific coding style guideline should be used inside of UERANSIM project.
+This UERANSIM specific coding style guideline shall be used inside of UERANSIM project.

 ### JAVA Guidelines